HuanglabPurdue/smNet/README.md

 * load/loadtestdata.lua: Script for loading test data
 * load/loadweight.lua: Script for loading CRLB for training

 **Note:**: smNet can be trained with >1M images.
-Additional training and validation datasets are available upon request. smNet Source Code in python will be provided later
+Additional training and validation datasets are available upon request.
+We are working on a complete version of smNet in python.
+We will update shortly.

 ### Content of PSF toolbox
 **Matlab classes:**